nbedi/typecaster/docs/index.rst

 IBM API
 =======

-At the moment, typecaster only supports IBM Watson's text-to-speech API as a synthesizer.
+At the moment, typecaster only supports `IBM Watson's text-to-speech API <http://www.ibm.com/smarterplanet/us/en/ibmwatson/developercloud/text-to-speech.html>`_ as a synthesizer.
 To use the API, you must get credentials from IBM and pass them as `synth_args <#typecaster.models.Podcast.add_episode>`_.

 Right now, the API is free to use for the first million characters every month.
 That is about 7000 words per day.
 Additional characters are $0.02 per thousand.
+The API can accept 7 different languages and has a selection of voices for each language.

 Learn more about getting credentials at `IBM's developer cloud <http://www.ibm.com/smarterplanet/us/en/ibmwatson/developercloud/doc/getting_started/gs-credentials.shtml>`_.